Physical therapy exercises can help manage pain and discomfort caused by scoliosis.

 - Keep your torso as upright as possible at all times.

-- Begin shifting your weight back and forth, allowing the forward knee to bend as you feel the weight shift onto it.
+- Begin shifting your weight back and forth, allowing the knee in front to bend as you feel the weight shift onto it.

-- As you shift your weight forward, raise the arm that is opposite of your forward leg as high as possible to the sky.
+- As you shift your weight forward, raise the arm that is opposite of your front leg as high as possible.

 - While that arm is reaching upward, reach the other arm back with the palm up as much as possible.
-This causes the torso and spine to turn toward the side of the forward leg.
+This causes the torso and spine to turn toward the side of the front leg.

 - Perform this exercise only on that side.
 Perform 2 to 3 sets of 5 to 10 reps.

 Certain exercises may be prescribed by a physician or physical therapist to help you with your specific structural difference, but they are not a means for treatment.
 Treatment for moderate to severe scoliosis will most likely involve surgery.